tianchenji/Robust-SM-MPC/README.md

 ## Useful notes
 * The grid size used for searching the optimal parameters for the set-membership state estimation can be adjusted in `line 94-95` in `SSE.py`.
 We used a grid size of 0.1 for the double integrator example and of 0.01 for the other three examples.
-* As mentioned in the last paragraph of Subsection B in supplementary material, different full-dimensional bounding sets can be used for the computation of the contraint tightening.
+* As mentioned in the last paragraph of Subsection B in supplementary material, different full-dimensional bounding sets can be used for the computation of the constraint tightening.
 We provide two such bounding sets that are scalable to high-dimensional systems in our implementation:
     * axis-aligned bounding box (described in `line 197-198` in `SM_MPC_safe.py`)
     * arbitrarily oriented bounding box (described in `line 201-207` in `SM_MPC_safe.py`)